MrGaFs/neverLost/documentation/codeStandards.md

 * Use tabs to indetation not spaces

+* make commit massage helpful for the merger

 ## naming

 * Naming variables will start with a letter (uppercase if the variable is global and lower if it's local) that show the date type of the